 1. Those virtues which more immediately respect God.
 There appeared in him a holy fear and reverence towards God the Father.
 Christ had a greater trial of his virtue in this respect than any other had, from the honourableness of his person.
 This was the temptation of the angels that fell to cast off their worship of God and reverence of his majesty, that they were beings of such exalted dignity themselves.
-But Christ was infinitely more worthy and honourable than they; for he was the eternal Son of God, and his person was equal to the person of the Father: and yet, as he had taken on him the office of mediator, and the nature of man, he was full of reverence towards God.
+But Christ was 4.
+I would observe how he finished his ministry.
+And infinitely more worthy and honourable than they; for he was the eternal Son of God, and his person was equal to the person of the Father: and yet, as he had taken on him the office of mediator, and the nature of man, of his death, the sacrament of the Lord's supper, wherein he was full of reverence towards God.
 He manifested a wonderful love toward God.
 The angels give great testimonies of their love towards God, in their constancy and agility in doing his will; and many saints have given great testimonies of their love, who, from love to God, endured great labours and sufferings: but none ever such testimonies of love to God as Christ has given.
 He manifested the most wonderful submission to the will of God.
-Never was any one's submission so tried as his was.
-And he manifested the most wonderful spirit of obedience that ever was manifested.
+Never was any one's submission so tried as his of creatures, even some of those accursed wretches that was.
+And he manifested the most wonderful spirit of crucified him.
+Was not this a wonderful manifestation of obedience that ever was manifested.